-Blown insulation is very popular because it can easily and quickly be installed to any wall cavity without much work.
-There are a few different types of blown insulation which are popular.
+Blown insulation is very popular because it can easily and quickly be installed in any wall cavity without much work.
+There are a few different types of blown insulation that are popular.

 A vapor barrier can be blown in at the same time.
 They are also made from several different materials.
 They are thin plastic sheets or other materials which prevent water from penetrating the barrier.
-There are also some barriers which can be painted onto the surface.
-They are ideal for installing over finished walls.
+There are also some barriers that can be painted onto the surface.
+They are ideal for installing over-finished walls.